 First, let’s understand what a sentence really is.

 The word “sentence” comes from the Latin word “sententia,” which means “thought.”
 And when you think, when you engage in this very important human activity, you must think about something.
-That something is your Subject.

-In other words, the Subject is what the sentence is about.
-“A woman is reading a book.”
-In this sentence, the word “woman” is the Subject.
+In this sentence, “a woman” is the Subject.
 What or who is the sentence about?
 It’s about a woman.

 Now, the next part of the sentence is the word “reading.”
 This is the Verb.
-The Verb tells us what you’re trying to say ABOUT the Subject.
+The Verb tells us what you’re trying to say about the Subject.